Facts & Figures

 Annually, primary aluminium production accounts for more than one gigaton of carbon.
 Lower-carbon aluminium can significantly reduce this.

-22% of their total billet will be LocAl aluminium.
+In 2024, 25% of Capral’s total billet will be LocAl lower-carbon aluminium.

 Capral's Uptake of LocAl Aluminium